pders01/md/README.md

 ## Markdown Features

-The server supports all standard markdown features:
+The server supports all standard markdown features with enhanced styling:

 ### Headers